jnrszg/vendor-performance-procurement-analysis/dashboard-development.md

 ## Objective

-The goal of this phase is to create interactive Power BI dashboards that transform procurement, sales, and inventory data into actionable business insights.
+The goal of this phase is to create interactive Power BI dashboards that transform procurement, sales, and inventory data into meaningful business insights.
 The dashboards were designed to support decision-making through KPI monitoring, trend analysis, vendor evaluation, product performance tracking, inventory management, and store-level analysis.

 ---